-Typical circumstances: buying/selling, building a home.
-Normally the bank will request that you have this type of survey done or just order it themselves.
-However, when building or looking for a loan you may be asked to have this done.
+Typical circumstances: Buying/selling, building a home.
+Normally, the bank will request that you have this type of survey done or just order it themselves.
+However, when building or looking for a loan, you may be asked to have this done.

 Typical circumstances: Building, landscaping, planning, site design.
-Site plans are very discussion oriented surveys.
-In short, you let us know what your needs are and we will create the site plan to match.
+Site plans are very discussion-oriented surveys.
+In short, you let us know what your needs are, and we will create the site plan to match.

 Typical Circumstance: When you need to determine if flood insurance is required or if you are trying to lower your flood insurance rate.
 You also need an elevation certificate if you are considering lifting your house through NY Rising.

-When a surveyor is called to mark the corners of a property the end result is seen in the field.
+When a surveyor is called to mark the corners of a property with stakes, the end result is seen in the field.
 All of the corners of the property will be marked with a wooden stake or when requested concrete monuments can be placed at the corners (additional costs are associated with concrete monuments).

-Typical Circumstances: Building/landscaping near a lot line, small lots where setbacks are close to buildings, building around easements, etc…
+Typical Circumstances: Building/landscaping near a lot line, small lots where setbacks are close to buildings, building around easements, etc.

 Subdivision surveys are completed when an owner desires to split a parcel of land into two or more parcels.
 The level of detail required will be determined by the governing jurisdiction.

 Typical Circumstances: An individual may want to inquire about a subdivision if he or she is interested in developing a parcel of land or selling off pieces of a larger parcel.